suralc/pvra/README.md

 | --saveFormat 	|  	| Format of the export.
 Only json is supported at this time. 	|
 | --saveAsFile 	|  	| If this option is set the results will be saved to the given file. 	|

+*Note: Classes within the src/Console directory are not part of the public API*

 ## <a name="lib-usage"></a>Installation and usage of the library.

 Run `composer require <package-name> --prefer-dist` in the root of your project and include the composer autoloader.